-To make a Scene ready for import into Viz Trio, Control plugins must be added.
-The Control plugins enable the designer to expose scene properties to a Viz Trio user.
+To make a Scene ready for import into Viz Trio, Control plug-ins must be added.
+The Control plug-ins enable the designer to expose scene properties to a Viz Trio user.

-- Add the Control Text plugin to the headline and both bullet_text containers. - Built Ins -> Container Plugins -> Control
+- 1. Add the Control Text plug-in to the headline and both bullet_text containers. - Built Ins -> Container plug-ins -> Control

-Note: The Control Object plugin is automatically added to the top most container in the Scene Tree, which should always be named object.
+Note: The Control Object plug-in is automatically added to the top most container in the Scene Tree, which should always be named object.

-- 2. Click on a Control Text plugin icon to open its editor: - 1.
+- 2. Click on a Control Text plug-in icon to open its editor: - a.
 Set the Field identifier.
-The Field identifier must be a numeric value and the value will be used to give the Viz Trio page a tab order. - 2.
-Add a Description. - 3.
-Repeat for the other two Control Text plugins.
+The Field identifier must be a numeric value and the value will be used to give the Viz Trio page a tab order. - b.
+Add a Description. - c.
+Repeat for the other two Control Text plug-ins.